-In some cases, it may be necessary to change the Managed Apple ID for accounts—for example, if the domain name of the organization changes.
-Managers who have the “Create, edit, and delete Managed Apple IDs” privilege can edit the Managed Apple ID of other accounts.
+In some cases, it may be necessary to change the Managed Apple ID for accounts — for example, if the domain name of the organisation changes.
+Managers who have the “Create, edit and delete Managed Apple IDs” privilege can edit the Managed Apple ID of other accounts.
 This changes the Managed Apple ID format for all new and existing accounts.

 After you change the Managed Apple ID, active users can sign in using their new Managed Apple ID and existing password.
 If the new format includes an element that’s missing or empty for that user, the user’s Managed Apple ID won’t be updated.
 If the new format results in a Managed Apple ID that’s already in use, a number is added to the end of the new Managed Apple ID to make it unique.

 Important: Users aren’t notified when their Managed Apple ID is changed, so you must notify them as soon as you make the change.